tanaylab/metacells/README.rst

 ``X`` per gene per metacell
     Once the metacells have been computed (typically using ``divide_and_conquer_pipeline``), we can collect the gene expression levels profile for each one.
-The main motivation for computing metacells is that they allow for a robust estimation of the gene expression level, and we therefore by default compute a matrix of gene fractions (which sum to 1) in each metacell, rather than providing a UMIs count for each.
-This simplifies the further analysis of the computed metacells.
+The main motivation for computing metacells is that they allow for a robust estimation of the gene expression level, and therefore we by default compute a matrix of gene fractions (which sum to 1) in each metacell, rather than providing a UMIs count for each.
+This simplifies the further analysis of the computed metacells (this is known as ``e_gc`` in the old R metacells package).

     Note that the expression level of noisy genes is less reliable, as we do not guarantee the cells in each metacell have a consistent expression level for such genes.
 Our estimator therefore uses a normal weighted mean for most genes and a normalized geometric mean for the noisy gene.
+Since the sizes of the cells collected into the same metacell may vary, our estimator also ensures one large cell doesn't dominate the results.
+That is, the computed fractions are *not* simply "sum of the gene UMIs in all cells divided by the sum of all gene UMIs in all cells".

 ``total_umis`` per metacell
+    We still provide the total UMIs count for each metacell (the sum of all the UMIs in all the genes in all the cells).
+    We call the "effective UMIs" of a specific gene in the metacell is this number time its fraction in the metacell (from above).
+This need not be an integer number.

-    We still provide the effective total UMIs count for each metacell.
-This is important to ensure that analysis is based on a sufficient number of UMIs.
-Specifically, comparing expression levels of lowly-expressed genes will yield wildly inaccurate results unless a sufficient number of effective UMIs are involved.
-The functions provided here for computing fold factors (log base 2 of the ratio) and related comparisons automatically ignore cases when the sum of the effective UMIs of the compared values is below some threshold (by considering the effective fold factor to be 0).
+    Tracking the effective UMIs are important to ensure that analysis is meaningful.
+For example, comparing expression levels of lowly-expressed genes in two metacells will yield wildly inaccurate results unless a sufficient number of UMIs were used (the sum of effective UMIs of the gene in both compared metacells).
+The functions provided here for computing fold factors (log base 2 of the ratio) and related comparisons automatically ignore cases when this sum is below some threshold (40) by considering the effective fold factor to be 0 (that is, "no difference").

+``metacell_level``
+    This is set to ``0`` for metacells computed for rare gene modules (see below), ``1`` for the metacells computed directly from the 2nd phase piles, and ``2`` for the metacells computed for the outlier cells collected from these piles.
+We provide this information more for our internal debugging of the algorithm than for downstream analysis.

 If using ``divide_and_conquer_pipeline``, the following are also computed (but not by the simple ``compute_divide_and_conquer_metacells``:

 ``rare_gene_module_<N>`` mask (for N = 0, ...)
     A mask of the genes combined into each of the detected "rare gene modules".
-This is done in (expensive) pre-processing before the full divide-and-conquer algorithm to increase the sensitivity of the method.
+This is done in (expensive) pre-processing before the full divide-and-conquer algorithm to increase the sensitivity of the method, by creating metacells computed only from cells that express each rare gene module.

 ``rare_gene`` mask
     A mask of all the genes in all the rare gene modules, for convenience.